Recruiting | 5Min Read

 What Have We Covered?

-Job Interviews can be stressful, but if you knew the questions that the interviewer would ask you, wouldn't it be a boon?!
-Though we do not practice mind-reading or any kind of sorcery and we do not recommend mugging up answers for every interview question, we do bring you a list of questions that are likely to be asked in an interview.
-Also if you have an idea of how to answer these questions, you can easily get through the interview.
+Also, if you have an idea of how to answer these questions, you can easily get through the interview.
 Interviewers ask these questions to get an idea about the candidate regarding their skills, interests, work experience, and so on.
-So, consider this list, your interview question study guide for acing your next interview.
+So, consider this list as your interview question study guide for your next interview.

 1. Can you tell me about yourself?

 This is the simplest and one of the common questions during the interview, yet people fail to prepare for it.
 Normally, when this question is asked, people give their whole employment or educational history, but the key is to pitch 2 to 3 accomplishments that show that you are fit for the applied job and end it with how those experiences will help you in this role.
-Define what you do and your interests that relate to the job.
-You can also script what you want to say as this is a definite question and practice well.
+Define what you do and the interests that relate to the job.
+You can also script what you want to say as this is a definite question, and practice well.

 2. What are your strengths?

 For this question, make your answer very specific.
 For example, instead of saying you are a people person, you should be specific and say that you are great at building relationships and have good communication skills.
-Also, you can add an example where you used those skills in your previous work experience.
+Also, you can add an example of how you used those skills in your previous work experience.
 Hiring an expert to help with interview coaching can help here.
 They will help differentiate your answers from other candidates.

 3. What is your weakness?

 Weakness is a question that can make or break your chances of getting a job.
-Here, your interviewer is testing you about how self-aware you so do not answer it by saying you don't have any weaknesses or that you work too hard.
+Here, your interviewer is testing you on how self-aware you are, so do not answer it by saying you don't have any weaknesses or that you work too hard.
 Instead, tell them about something you struggle with but are trying to improve.
-For example, you can say that you are not too good at public speaking, but you recently participated in a debate or will try your hands in an open.
+For example, you can say that you are not too good at public speaking, but you recently participated in a debate or will try your hands in the open.

 4. Why do you want to work here?

 Do research on the company you are appearing for the interview with.
-Learn completely about what they are doing, what they offer, their company culture.
+Learn completely about what they are doing, what they offer, and their company culture.
 Have a positive approach while answering this.
 This would help you to better answer this question.

 5. Where do you see yourself in five years?